EricFontoura1704/README-LEIA-ME/README.md

 ###

-<p align="left">I live in Brazil , Rio Grande do sul<br>I'm a Front-End developer<br>I practice and listen to English all day<br>And I am also taking courses and I intend to go to college to improve my knowledge</p>
+<p align="left">I live in Brazil , Rio Grande do sul<br>I'm a Front-End developer<br>I practice and listen to English all day<br> I am taking courses and I intend to go to college to improve my knowledge</p>

 ###